 Without any signage, I had no idea what would be down there.
 But I couldn’t resist the temptation to go and check it out.
 It was more or less an empty cavern with a simple kachkar placed within.
 But at least my curiosity was satisfied.

-But we still had one more stop before calling it a day.
+We still had one more stop before calling it a day.
 Well, actually two.
-After Noravank, we stopped for lunch and then headed to an obligatory tour a local wine factory.
+After Noravank, we stopped for lunch and then headed to an obligatory tour of a local wine factory.
 It was somewhat more interesting than I’d expected, and the samples they gave us were delicious.
-And to our relief, there was no pressure whatsoever to purchase anything.
+And to our relief, there was no pressure whatsoever to buy anything.

 Finally, just nearby the factory, we arrived at our last stop for the day, Areni Cave (also called the Areni-1 Cave Complex).